 The 747 has long been the blueprint for immense air travel all over the world.
 However, it has been succeeded by more efficient travel standards, also from Boeing, such as the 777, which is much more efficient in the air.

 13. It was a presidential air craft!

 The 747 jumbo jet has been used as an air vehicle of choice for many heads of state – George HW Bush, in particular, was known for choosing to fly 747 after the first Air Force One modifications rolled along in 1990 – it was also used as a standard for many VIPs and diplomats overseas, too.

-Do you have any interesting or fun facts about the 747 Jumbo Jet that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the 747 Jumbo Jet?
+Share them in the comments below!